foxbits/ytm-to-statsfm/README.md

 1. data sanitization (automatic)
 2. data conversion to the Spotify listening history format (automatic)
 3. data enrichment using the official Spotify Search API (to find to actual spotify track ids, which are mandatory) (automatic)
-4. track score analysis in case of multiple track matches in a single search (semi-automatic)
+4. matched track score analysis in case of multiple track matches in a single search (semi-automatic)
   - nobody wants to import in their listening history unwanted tracks, and since YTM provides only artist & track name, the match with Spotify is, most of the times, non-deterministic (you might have encountered this with playlist converters)
   - if track API search result (from Spotify) is exact OR if artist & track name text fuzzy match score is higher than a defined threshold => the track considered a match (automatic)
   - otherwise, a report is generated which requires manual review to select the right track from a list of returned results (manual)